 The first details that should match between your website and social profile are your website’s URL and your social media usernames (this is the name that appears in your social media pages URLs).

 Using the same name as your website URL or at least a similar name in your social media usernames will ensure that the links to your social media accounts appear high in search engine results.

 This will make it easy for people to find them when they look up your company name.
 It will also make it easy for people to recognize your social media pages.
 And it will all lead to more followers.

-For example, I just looked up Dolce and Gabanna on Google.
+For example, I just looked up Dolce and Gabbana on Google.

 Their website appeared right at the top of the results, but as you can see above, right below it you have results for their Twitter account, Instagram page and Facebook page.
 This is because the user names of these social media pages are the same as the domain.

 So, start by choosing the right domain name for your website.

 You should use a domain name that is less than 15 characters long as there are social networks like Pinterest and Twitter that limit the number of characters to 15.

 Also having a domain that is less than 15 characters will be easier for people to remember and access as there are fewer characters to type in.